agencyenterprise/go-libp2p-pubsub-benchmark-tools/examples/benchmark-tests-2/README.md

 Three libp2p pubsub protocols tested were: gossip, flood and random.

-These tests were performed without any routing, peer discovery or relays.
+These tests were performed **WITH** any routing, peer discovery or relays.

 Compiled versions of `orchestra` and `analysis` were used.